DROPIDEA0/ANALYZER-DROPIDEA/replit.md

 This is a comprehensive website analysis application built with Laravel for the backend and React for the frontend using Inertia.js.
 The application provides detailed website analysis capabilities with AI-powered insights, including SEO analysis, performance metrics, and competitor analysis.
 The system is designed with full Arabic language support and RTL layout.

-**Recent Updates (September 18, 2025)**: Successfully completed Phase 1 of AnalyzerDropidea - Advanced Website Analysis Platform.
-Implemented advanced database schema, specialized analysis services, AI integration, and modern React interface with comprehensive website analysis capabilities.
+**Recent Updates (September 19, 2025)**: Successfully completed development of advanced Business Analysis Platform (AnalyzerDropidea) with specialized business search and analysis capabilities.
+Implemented tabbed interface for choosing between website URL analysis and business search with Google Places integration.

 # User Preferences